 "Of course, Edward is welcome as well.
 We could make much use of both your talents."

 This is what he wanted all along.
 Both of us, doing his bidding like good little puppets.

 "And if I take care of it myself?"
 I challenged.
 "Will you let us go?"

 "Bella, no!"
-Edward choked out, struggling against Felix's grip, but I shook my head.
+Edward growled, but I shook my head.

-Back off, I warned him with my eyes.
-I wished I could touch him, let him inside my head for reassurance.
+Back off, I warned him, letting him in so he could hear.
 His eyes searched mine, dark and pained.
 He didn't want this for me.
-I didn't want this for me.
+Let me do this.

-But I would do it, for him.
+I'd do it for him.
 Anything for him.